ShaunCurtis/Blazr.OnAfterRender/readme.md

 Why?

+In almost all instances, the reason people resort to placing component logic in `OnAfterRender`, and often making several calls to `StateHasChanged` is their component logic is flawed.
+Fix the logic.
+Almost everything can be accomplished in `OnInitialized{Async}/OnParametersSet{Async}`.

-The answer to almost all questions on the subject is: "Fix your normal lifecycle logic".
-That said, there are some fundimental timing issues that may still catch you out.
-I'll explain why.
+Even when used correctly, there are fundimental timing issues with `OnAfterRender` that may still catch you out.

+In this article I'll show you how to document the sequence of events in your component and use the technique to demonstrate the timing issues.

 ## Repository